 How to Install Ubuntu Virtual Machine on Windows

 Install Virtual Box on your PC.
 This isn’t exactly a difficult process.
-Just double-click on the downloaded EXE file click on Next and Install wherever asked.
+Just double-click the downloaded EXE file click Next and Install wherever asked.

 Create virtual machine